-When attending our school, we ask that you bring a healthy packed lunch and refillable water bottle.
-We also recommend bringing additional healthy snacks for break times (you are a growing teen after all)!
-We operate a healthy eating policy and like to ensure that you are bringing lunches that are within our healthy eating policy guidelines.
+All students attending our provision must bring a healthy packed lunch and refillable water bottle.
+We also recommend they are provided with healthy snacks for break times.
+We operate a healthy eating policy and like to ensure that student lunches are within our healthy eating policy guidelines.
 By healthy we are referring to a well-balanced offering which consists of lean protein, fibre-rich sources of carbohydrate and vegetables, as well as healthy fats.

-We are happy to support you with alternative ideas for lunches should you need it.

-As part of our promise to the environment, we ask you to be mindful of environmental factors, and therefore limit single use items such as plastic.
+We will contact parent and carers to support alternative ideas for lunches should this arise.
+We ask families to be mindful of environmental factors, and therefore limit single use items such as plastic.
 There are many drinking water stations around the site to refill water bottles.

-If any of our families are having difficulties with affording healthy foods, we urge you to get in touch with us so we can support and guide you.
+If any of our families are having difficulties with affording healthy foods for their student/ families, we urge them to get in touch with us so we can support them and guide them.

-We will offer regular cooking and eating opportunities for you, over the campfire and in our outdoor kitchen.
+We will offer regular cooking and eating opportunities for our students, over the campfire and in our outdoor kitchen.
 This will be at the school's cost and within its budget.
-Having this as an option will ensure that you have the option to be independent, and expressive through making healthy meal choices.
+Having this as an option will ensure that students have the option to be independent, and expressive through making healthy meal choices.